Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 This Data Resource includes the Mathematica notebook developed to generate the Figures for the manuscript titled "Fluxes vs. Pools: Connecting Temperature Dependence and Sensitivity of Soil Carbon Dynamics Across Timescales".
 The Notebook can be run using Mathematica or through a Wolfram Engine.
 The abstract of the manuscript:

-As global temperature (T) regimes shift, there is growing interest in understanding the biotic and abiotic mechanisms driving short- and long-term changes in soil organic carbon (SOC) dynamics.
-Inconsistent terminology—particularly the use of T sensitivity and dependence—and varying methodological emphases on SOC pools versus fluxes can hinder the integration of experimental results with process-based models aimed at mechanistic insights into SOC-T responses.
-Here, we clarify the distinction between T dependence (e.g., Q10 formulations of fluxes) and T sensitivity (i.e., T the derivative of SOC fluxes or pools), and demonstrate how T responses of SOC fluxes are related to that of SOC pools.
-We apply this framework to analyze SOC dynamics using experimental data and a SOC model, examining both steady-state (quasi-static) and transient responses, including the change in heterotrophic respiration following a step-change in T. Our analysis reveals that the T dependence of SOC pools emerges from the T dependence of individual fluxes and is determined, at steady state, by ratios of Q10 values.
-This underscores the need to measure multiple SOC pools and fluxes, and to use process-based models, in order to estimate the Q10s accurately.
-Recognizing heterotrophic respiration as an emergent process, we showed that its short-term T response is influenced by the Q10 ratio of microbial uptake and maintenance processes, while the long-term decline arises from mass-balance constraints.
-Our results offer a mechanistic basis for integrating flux- and pool-based studies and emphasize the importance of combining data and models to quantify SOC-T responses across temporal scales.
+As global temperature (T) regimes shift, interest in understanding the biotic and abiotic mechanisms driving short- and long-term changes in soil organic carbon (SOC) dynamics is growing.
+Inconsistent terminology—particularly the use of T dependence and sensitivity—and varying methodological emphases on SOC pools versus fluxes can hinder the integration of experimental results with process-based models aimed at mechanistic insights into the T response of SOC processes.
+Here, after re-emphasizing the distinction between T dependence (function relating a SOC flux or pool to T) and T sensitivity (i.e., its T derivative), we demonstrate how the apparent T responses of SOC pools and heterotrophic respiration emerge from the T response of individual SOC fluxes.
+We then analyze SOC dynamics using experimental data and novel SOC modeling frameworks, examining both steady-state and transient responses, including the change in heterotrophic respiration following a step-change in T. Our analysis reveals that the T dependence of SOC pools is determined, in the long-term, by ratios of T response functions (e.g., Q10 ratios).
+This underscores the need to measure multiple SOC pools and fluxes and integrate process-based models to accurately estimate the T dependencies.
+The analysis also shows that the short-term T response of heterotrophic respiration is influenced by the ratio of the T response of microbial uptake and maintenance processes, while the long-term behavior arises from mass-balance constraints.
+Our findings offer a mechanistic basis for integrating flux- and pool-based studies and emphasize the importance of combining data and models to quantify SOC-T responses across temporal scales.

 Subject Keywords